-The second workshop will be about learning the basics of Max and audio processing while building an audio effect you can take with you.
+The third workshop will be about learning the basics of Max and synth building while building a simple FM Synth you can take with you.
 We will start with Max For Live from scratch and quickly move on to building our first synth based on Frequency Modulation Synthesis with a filter and ADSR.

 Max is a visual programming language that connects sound, graphics and more.
 Based on a concept similar to modular synthesizers Max is relatively easy to learn and equally suitable for both small and complex projects.
 Max For Live works within Ableton Live and hugely extends Live’s possibilities.

 Read more about Max and Max For Live at http://cycling74.com.

 - Your own computer with an authorized copy of Max and Ableton Live.
 Win or Mac.

 If you have only Max (without Live) you can still participate, just let us know in advance so we can take it into account during class.